 When I met Alesa for the first time, he was in debt, and his small factory was short before a financial break down.
 He picked me up from the Prague rail way station.
 I can tell you I didn't feel safe there.
-There were bare footed beggars and strange people hanging out there, anyone could see I was a visitor from the abroad, with a suitcase.
+There were bare footed beggars and strange people hanging out there, looking for an opportunity, and anyone could see I was a visitor from the "West", with a suitcase.
 This was not the clean Prague you may know today as a tourist.
+This was the communist Prague, the workers paradise, behind the iron curtain.
 I carried a few hundred Euro (Deutschmark...) cash with me, worth a few months salaries in that country at those days.
 So I was glad Alesa found me right away.
 He was waiving a paper with VAIC on it.
-He was wearing old jeans, with holes in it, the kind I I use to work on my car.
-He was looking terrible, with reddish eyes of no sleep, and drinking too much coffee and whatever else.
+He was wearing dirty jeans, with holes in it, the kind I use to work on my car.
+He was looking terrible, with reddish eyes of no sleep, and drinking too much coffee and whatever else he took drank to feel better.
 It was clear he was under terrible stress.
 He was accompanied by his charming wife Agatha, wearing for this visit mint green hot pants, the hottest you have ever seen.

 First we went to his luxury apartment in the center of town.
 Alesa drove a huge 6-cilinder Ford from a leasing company, with a build in car phone.
-Now today we all have portable phones, but by then portable phones were as big as a suit case.
+Now today we all have portable phones, but by then this was not available.
 However installed analog car phones became just available for everyone.
-You had a heavy unit in the trunk, but on the dashboard you had a normal looking phone with a spiral cable on it.
-It was one of the first, and it cost about 1/4 of the price of a new car.
-In his beautiful, huge apartment, Agatha served us sandwiches, and Alesa came right to the point.
+You had a massive unit mounted in the trunk, weighing 20kg, but on the dashboard you had quite a nice looking phone with a spiral cable on it.
+It was one of the first, and they cost 3500 Euro, which was at that time 1/4 of the price of a small car.
+In his beautiful, huge apartment in Prague, Agatha served us sandwiches, and Alesa came right to the point.
 He needed money urgently.
 He had 40 employees, and no orders.
 The business situation was a divorce procedure with Audio Note, and we decided to solve this issue before any other, and make a good agreement with Audio Note.
 I write it a bit dramatically here, but that was the situation indeed.

 From his apartment we went to the factory, which was in a building, to be torn down.
 Believe me, some parts of the streets were better suited for horses than for cars.
 In the factory it was relative clean, but whatever it was, it was used, restored, self made, repaired, or just working old stuff.
 The oven you see on the picture, was the only new one he had.
 The size of his factory was larger as I expected.
 I was shocked by the extreme contrast between his personal expenses, and the poor situation in the factory.
 Agatha and Alesa could live on a low spending budget amazingly well, but that was "surviving" as Alesa always used to call it.
 Later I learned what that means.
 Like when some lager payment came in, they had this reflex to do "something nice" for themself with that money.
 They had been waiting for this to happen a long time, so when the moment came, they felt fully justified doing so, and leaving company bills unpaid as usual.
 On the picture you can see Agatha wearing the golden chain, Alesa bought for her on such an occasion, where Alesa got from me a large invoice payed in cash.
 She proudly wears it for the factory picture shooting.